 When an individual eats food, normally, the pancreas will supply the correct amount of insulin to help digest the food.
 For people who have diabetes, they do not produce enough insulin, therefore, they end up with too much sugar in the blood.

 Over time, this sugar will lead to fatty deposits or clots inside of the blood vessels.
-These clots go up to the brain and causes strokes.
+These clots go up to the brain and cause strokes.

 The warning signs of a stroke for a person with diabetes is the same as regular symptoms of a stroke.
 It is important to monitor your blood sugar with a glucometer.

 Exercise and low carbohydrate diet are the single most important interventions to control diabetes.